Trump administration wants drilling on more than two-thirds of the largest swath of U.S. public land

 Nicole Whittington-Evans, Alaska program director of Defenders of Wildlife, said in a statement that the plan “gives away critical habitat for imperiled polar bears and vital habitat for caribou and migratory birds to oil companies that will only exacerbate the climate crisis by expanding into a fragile frontier area with new drilling.
 It is bad for the Western Arctic and bad for the planet.”

 President Warren G. Harding recognized the oil potential in the area and established what was then called the Naval Petroleum Reserve No. 4 in 1923.
-In 1976, the Naval Petroleum Reserves Production Act designated the roughly 23-million-acre area specifically for oil and gas development, renamed it the NPR-A, and moved its management from the Navy to the BLM.
+In 1976, the Naval Petroleum Reserves Production Act designated the roughly 23 million acre area specifically for oil and gas development, renamed it the NPR-A, and moved its management from the Navy to the BLM.

 In the 1976 legislation, Congress mandated that Teshekpuk Lake and Utukok Uplands receive “maximum protection.”
-And in 1977, then Interior Secretary Cecil Andrus designated three “special areas” for that status.
+And in 1977, then-Interior Secretary Cecil Andrus designated three “special areas” for that status.
 Presidents Clinton, George W. Bush and Obama all enlarged the special areas.

 Other major leaseholders in the NPR-A include North Slope Energy, Borealis Alaska, Emerald House, and Repsol, a Spanish exploration and production firm.

 Even though the Trump administration is clearing the way for oil and gas exploration in Alaska, companies face new financing obstacles.
-JPMorgan Chase, one of the world’s biggest lenders to fossil fuel projects, and investment bank Goldman Sachs have both announced that they would stop financing of oil and gas developments in the Arctic.
+Five of the six largest U.S. banks — including JPMorgan Chase, one of the world’s biggest lenders to fossil fuel projects, and investment bank Goldman Sachs — have announced that they would stop financing of oil and gas developments in the Arctic.

 Pavel Molchanov, senior energy analyst at the investment firm Raymond James, questioned whether oil firms would expand drilling in Alaska even if the federal government makes more leases available.

-“At anything close to current oil prices, the industry has virtually no appetite for Alaska drilling,” he said in an email, adding that capital spending by global oil and gas companies in 2020 has plunged to multi-decade lows, “and nowhere is the decline more steep than in the U.S.”
+“At anything close to current oil prices, the industry has virtually no appetite for Alaska drilling,” he said in an email.
+Capital spending by global oil and gas companies in 2020 has plunged to multi-decade lows, “and nowhere is the decline more steep than in the U.S.,” he added.

-Kara Moriarty, president of the Alaska Oil and Gas Association, said in an email that some banks’ decisions to restrict lending had “yet to deter investment in Alaska” but her members are more concerned about an initiative on the state ballot in November that “would drastically increase production taxes” between 150 percent and 300 percent, depending on the price of oil.
+Kara Moriarty, president of the Alaska Oil and Gas Association, said in an email that some banks’ decisions to restrict lending had “yet to deter investment in Alaska,” but her members are more concerned about an initiative on the state ballot in November that “would drastically increase production taxes” between 150 percent and 300 percent, depending on the price of oil.

 Alaska’s congressional delegation — GOP Sens.
 Lisa Murkowski and Dan Sullivan, and Rep. Don Young (R) — hailed the new plan as a way to bolster their state’s economy.